iamontheinet/SentiLyzer/README.md

 ### Step 4

-Use the `sentiment_analysis` UDF in your SQL queries.
-For example:
+Use the `sentiment_analysis` UDF in your SQL queries in Snowflake.
+For example, to score reviews from AMAZON_REVIEWS table in Snowflake:

 ```sql
 SELECT REVIEW, sentiment_analysis(REVIEW) as SCORE from AMAZON_REVIEWS;

 ```